Many food companies desire to innovate to meet consumer demands and stand out from competitors. But innovation doesn’t always come easily.

 What are the different aspects of open innovation?

-Its creator believes open innovation has two facets – the “outside in” and the “inside out.”
+When we talk about the power of open innovation food and beverage industry, there are two facets – the “outside in” and the “inside out.”
 1

 The outside in aspect has to do with bringing external ideas and technologies to the company.
 The inside out is less common, and it requires incorporating underutilized ideas and technologies of the company into other’s innovation processes.
 1